angelinale1104/fa21-cse110-lab3/standup.md

 - Add CSS to Lab 2 Meeting Minutes
 - Create some new issues and resolve them.

-1. Where do you get stuck?
+3. Where do you get stuck?

 - I am not stuck per se.
 I am just confused about different positions in CSS (static vs relative).
 - Also, how do I check if min-width makes any difference in my webpage?

 4. Comfort Level — How close are we to hitting our sprint goals?

 - 65%.
-I am done with part 1 of lab 3.
-Just have to complete part 2 and submit.
+I am done with "General CSS topics" of lab 3.
+Just have to complete "CSS selectors" and submit.

-### Thursday (October 7th, 2021)
+### Wednesday (October 6th, 2021)
 1. What have you completed yesterday?

 - Get started on lab 3